Rescue Mode¶

 Resetting the Root Password¶

-In cases when you can normally SSH into your server and can’t use SOS because you have forgotten or haven’t saved the root password, you can reset it through Rescue Mode.
-There are two ways to do this.
+In cases when you can normally SSH into your server and can’t use the SOS/OOB console because you have forgotten or haven’t saved the root password, you can reset it through Rescue Mode.

 After mounting the root filesystem to /mnt